-UNIFORM STANDARDS - REQUIRED CONDITIONS OF PROBATION [265 -- 287]
+UNIFORM STANDARDS - REQUIRED CONDITIONS OF PROBATION [25 - 27]

-2625.
-SUBMIT TO DRUG TESTING
+25. SUBMIT TO DRUG TESTING

 Respondent shall immediately submit to random, observed and directed drug testing, at Respondent's cost, upon request by the Board or its designee.
-Respondent shall be subject to the frequency of testing specified and any exceptions to testing frequency specified in Standard 4 of the Substance Abuse Coordination Committee's Uniform Standards Regarding Substance-Abusing Healing Arts Licensees (April 2011 March 2019 hereinafter referred to as "SACC Standard" individually) established by the Substance Abuse Coordination Committee.
-Respondent shall make daily contact as directed by the Board to determine if he/she Respondent must submit to drug testing.
-Respondent shall submit his/herRespondent's specimen on the same day that he/she Respondent is notified that a test is required.
-All Any alternatives collection sites to the Respondent's drug testing requirements (including frequency) due to vacation or travel outside of California absence must be approved by the Board prior to the vacation or travelabsence.
+Respondent shall be subject to the frequency of testing specified and any exceptions to testing frequency specified in Standard 4 of the Substance Abuse Coordination Committee's Uniform Standards Regarding Substance-Abusing Healing Arts Licensees (March 2019 hereinafter referred to as "SACC Standard" individually) established by the Substance Abuse Coordination Committee.
+Respondent shall make daily contact as directed by the Board to determine if Respondent must submit to drug testing.
+Respondent shall submit Respondent's specimen on the same day that Respondent is notified that a test is required.
+All Any alternatives to the Respondent's drug testing requirements (including frequency) due to vacation or absence must be approved by the Board prior to the vacation or absence.